shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Troubleshooting.md

 ## I am unable to play my video clip that was previously working.

-This happens when Pinnacle can no longer locate your file on your computer.
+This happens when Pinnacle Studio can no longer locate your file on your computer.
 This happens if a file is renamed or if it has been moved or deleted from your computer.

 ## I am unable to launch Pinnacle Studio.

 It is difficult to pinpoint the source of this problem but restarting your computer is a good starting point.
-If this doesn't work ensure you have the latest version of Pinnacle.
-If neither of these methods work, uninstall Pinnacle from your computer by opening Control Panel and selecting the “Programs and Features” list.
+If this doesn't work ensure you have the latest version of Pinnacle Studio.
+If neither of these methods work, uninstall Pinnacle Studio from your computer by opening Control Panel and selecting the “Programs and Features” list.
 After uninstalling, reinstall Pinnacle Studio and try launching again.

 ## I can't play my entire video in the Video Preview Window.